List of Marvel Comics characters: N: N'astirh

 Madelyne Pryor, N'astirh and S'ym plot a demonic invasion, starting with Manhattan.
 N'astirh and S'ym manipulate Illyana Rasputin into opening an inter-dimensional portal at the Empire State Building, through which N'astirh's demons invade Manhattan.
-Kang the Conqueror sends his minion, the Growing Man, to attack N'astirh's demon horde.
-During the invasion, N'astirh coerces Illyana, Meggan, and Madelyne towards their darker sides, Magik having a tie to Limbo, Meggan being an empathic shapeshifter who is swayed by the dark emotions around her (transforming her into the Goblin Princess), and Madelyne having her psionic powers triggered, transforming her into the Goblin Queen.
+During the invasion, N'astirh coerces Illyana, Meggan, and Madelyne towards their darker sides.
 Illyana eventually closes the portal, sealing the demons in Limbo.
 While N'astirh battles S'ym for rule of Limbo and Earth, he is infected and transformed by the transmode virus.
 He claims he has 'become' magic, since he can now process and cast spells almost simultaneously.
-N'astirh captures Nathan Christopher Summers.
-When N'astirh learns Madelyne has fallen into madness, he returns and presents Madylyne her son as chief sacrifice.
+N'astirh captures Nathan Summers.
+When N'astirh learns Madelyne has fallen into madness, he returns and presents Madylyne her son as a sacrifice.
 He is ultimately destroyed by an overload of lightning driven into him by Storm.

-Much later, N'astirh was apparently resurrected by Illyana Rasputin, who herself had been resurrected by Belasco.
+N'astirh is resurrected by Illyana Rasputin, who herself had been resurrected by Belasco.
 He no longer seems to possess the enhancements and abilities given to him as a result of his exposure to the techno-organic virus.
 He also appears to be far more animalistic and savage than before and has not displayed any of the cunning and manipulative personality traits he once had.
-He returns during the Second Coming event, where is revealed that N'astirth is the mastermind who abducted Magik, after he and S'ym cut a deal with Bastion's forces and provided them with a "weaponized ritual" that sent Magik back to Limbo.